Shubhdeep12/QueDoor/Readme.md

 <p>
 <em>

-- On this stage, you can sign in/up through Google or Facebook or by entering nuances actually.
+- On this platform, you can sign in/up through Google or Facebook or by entering details manually.

-- After login, there is a presentation page where all of the new posts are shown.
+- After login, there is a Home page where all of the posts are shown.

-- On the greeting page, we can make a post in like manner with the component of adding pictures also.
+- On the Home page, we can create a post.

-- We can incorporate a comment a post also.
+- We can incorporate a comment on a post also.

-- There is a presentation page where customers can see the post posted by them and can eradicate the post also.
+- There is a Account page where user can see the post posted by them and can eradicate the post also.

-- There is an unprecedented component that comes in the wake of tapping the channel button.

-- Here on the channel page, you can enter nuances, for instance, message or message +image and after the post, you will get all of the presents related/same on that post on the off chance that there are at this point or the post which is somewhat same according to popular demand.
+- Here on the Filter page, the user can enter details, for instance, message or message + image and after clicking the post, the user will get all of the posts having similarity with that post in the order.

 - We can change the subject of the application moreover by a catch on the top bar.